 Document Type : Research Article

-Faculty of Civil Engineering, Architecture and Art, The Islamic Azad University, Science and Research Branch, Tehran, Iran
+Faculty of Civil Engineering, Architecture and Art, Islamic Azad University, Science and Research Branch, Tehran, Iran

-Faculty of Civil, Water and Environmental Engineering, Shahid Beheshti University
+Faculty of Civil, Water and Environmental Engineering, Shahid Beheshti University, Tehran, Iran.

-Faculty of Engineering, Department of Civil Engineering, McMaster University, Hamilton, Canada
+Department of Civil Engineering, McMaster University, Hamilton, Canada.

-The growing car ownership has caused a lot of problems such as increased travel time and environmental pollution.
+The growing car ownership has caused a lot of problems, such as increased travel time and environmental pollution.
 In recent years, different policies have been proposed for travel demand management.
-Among these plans conducted in Tehran, the Odd-Even day plan starting from the door of each house or the extension of traffic congestion zone to the Odd-Even plan zone can be mentioned.
-In the present study, to determine the change in the behavior of the people traveling in the air pollution control area in Tehran in return for the payment of a various toll and exploring their pro-environmental beliefs and attitudes which supports the Value-Belief-Norm (VBN) theory, a stated preference questionnaire has been designed, and 500 of it were distributed among the individuals in this area and then collected.
-The results show that 51% of people have used their private cars to travel within the area.
-24% of people have used semipublic transportation, and 25% have used public transportation (bus and subway) for their traveling.
+Among these plans conducted in Tehran, the Odd-Even day plan starting from the door of each house or the extension of the traffic congestion zone to the Odd-Even plan zone can be mentioned.
+In the present study, to determine the change in the behavior of the people traveling in the Odd-Even plan in Tehran in return for the payment of a various toll and exploring their pro-environmental beliefs and attitudes which supports the Value-Belief-Norm (VBN) theory, a stated preference questionnaire has been designed, and 500 of it were distributed among the individuals in this area and then were collected.
+The results showed that 51% of people have used their private cars to travel within the area.
+24% of people have used semipublic transportation, and 25% of them have used public transportation (bus and subway) for their traveling.
 Based on the tolling design scenario, which was with an increase of 15 to 18% of the base traffic congestion zone prices of 2016, the relative frequency of using four types of non-public transportation (which is the sum of private vehicles and semipublic transportation) decreased 20 and 21% for different types of tolls throughout the day.